 In the last six weeks, WrightIMC has lost several bids for contracts – not because of price, competition or capabilities.
 We lost because one or more of the influencers or decision makers felt threatened by the services we offer.

 In the recent cases, it was the public relations – or corporate communications – team that perceived us as a threat.
 But, this isn’t a new phenomenon – and it’s not always the PR department that kills the deal.
-In the past I’ve seen SEO contracts halted by advertising, IT and even corporate marketing.
+In the past I’ve seen SEO and Public Relations contracts halted by advertising, IT and even corporate marketing.

 Enterprise-level web presence management is hard.
 Trying to fit digital strategies into old corporate structures often results in square pegs being pounded into round holes.
 The end result can be uncomfortable for everyone involved.
 But, why does this happen?
 It’s important to understand how modern digital marketing has evolved to get the full picture.

 Once upon a time there was no digital marketing.
-Most corporations had marketing departments that hired advertising and public relations agencies to help spread the message.
+Most corporations had marketing departments that hired advertising, seo and public relations agencies to help spread the message.
 The corporate marketing person was more of a gatekeeper, ensuring that the brand’s message was consistent with the Don Draper-like creative ideas coming in from the agencies.
 Public relations professionals were on hand (usually from an agency) to deal with the media – both proactively and reactively when a negative item reared its ugly head.
 During this time (from the late 1950s all the way to the early2000s), the agency/client relationship was dominated by glad-handing account service people from agencies placating fussy and nervous client contacts, while creative agency people tried to push the brand’s message with appealing and targeted advertising and marketing.

 This was the time of corporate spending accounts, three-martini lunches, golf outings, and corporate politics.
 The measurable success of an ad campaign was based upon specious research and, ultimately, gross sales figures.
 New York City department store magnate John Wanamaker’s famous saying (uttered well before the era we’re discussing), “Half the money I spend on advertising is wasted; the trouble is I don’t know which half,” had never been more true.